openx/mobile-android-sdk-doc/README.md

 # OpenX Apollo Android SDK

-The OpenX Apollo Android SDK allows you to integrate  into your apps prebid solution hosted by OpenX to increase revenue through mobile advertising.
+Apollo SDK is a part of OpenX Apollo platform which implements an In-App Bidding approach and gives opportunities to buyers to compete on your inventory at parallel bidding auctions.

+The current SDK version is **1.2.0**.
+Go to [release notes](info/android-in-app-bidding-release-notes.md) for all SDK versions.

 > **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy-sdk/README.md).

-## Getting Started
+## Quick Start

-For requirements and integration overview, see [Getting Started](info/android-in-app-bidding-getting-started.md).

-The current SDK version is **1.1.0**.
-Go to [release notes](info/android-in-app-bidding-release-notes.md) for all SDK versions.

 #### Gradle Integration